Emergency Notifications and Timely Warnings

 How does CSU determine if an emergency notification should be issued due to a significant emergency or dangerous situation involving an immediate threat to health and safety?

-CSU police immediately gather information upon responding to a report of an emergency or dangerous situation, and evaluate the situation as quickly as possible for any immediate risk to the campus community.
-Officers who respond will evaluate the situation to determine if there is an immediate threat, such as an active shooter, hazardous material released, fire, or other threat.
+CSU police immediately gather information upon responding to a report of an emergency or dangerous situation, and evaluate the situation as quickly as possible for any immediate risk to the campus community, such as an active shooter, hazardous material released, fire, or other threat.

 When initiating the process for considering an emergency alert, the chief or designee will consider the overall safety of the campus community and if an immediate threat is reported to exist.
 The chief or designee also will provide information appropriate to include in the alert about the incident to the public information officer or the information officer’s backup to craft the alert.
 The institution will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 Information that may harm the victim or compromise emergency response will not be included in an alert.
 The information officer will verbally read or text the alert copy to the chief or designee for an immediate review for accuracy, and then send out the alert.